-As further proposed, trading on the Exchange will be halted based on a Level 1 or Level 2 Market Decline only once per day.
-For example, if a Level 1 Market Decline was to occur and trading was halted, following the re-opening of trading, trading would not halt again unless a Level 2 Market Decline was to occur.
-Likewise, following the reopening of trading after a Level 2 Market Decline, trading would not be halted again unless a Level 3 Market Decline was to occur, at which point, trading in all stocks would be halted until the primary listing market opens the next trading day.

-Fourth, to correspond with the lower percentages associated with triggering a trading halt, the Exchange also proposes to shorten the length of the market-wide trading halts associated with each level.
-As proposed, a Level 1 or 2 Market Decline occurring after 9:30 a.m.
-Eastern Time ("ET") 10 and up to and including 3:25 p.m.
-ET, would result in a trading halt in all stocks for 15 minutes.
+As further proposed, the Exchange would halt trading based on a Level 1 or Level 2 Market Decline only once per day.
+For example, if a Level 1 Market Decline were to occur and trading were halted, following the reopening of trading, the Exchange would not halt the market again unless a Level 2 Market Decline were to occur.
+Likewise, following the reopening of trading after a Level 2 Market Decline, the Exchange would not halt trading again unless a Level 3 Market Decline were to occur, at which point, trading in all stock options would be halted until the next trading day.
+Fourth, to correspond with the lower percentages associated with triggering a trading halt, the Exchange also proposes to shorten the length of the market-wide trading halts associated with each Level.
+As proposed, a Level 1 or 2 Market Decline occurring after 8:30 a.m. and up to and including 2:25 p.m. or, in the case of an early scheduled close, 11:25 a.m., would result in a trading halt in all stocks options for 15 minutes.

 The Exchange believes that by reducing the percentage threshold, coupled with the reduced length of a trading halt, the proposed rule would allow for trading halts for serious market declines, while at the same time, would minimize disruption to the market by allowing for trading to continue after the proposed moreabbreviated trading halt.
-The Exchange believes that in today's markets, where trading information travels in microsecond speeds, a 15-minute trading halt strikes the appropriate balance between the need to halt trading for market participants to assess the market, while at the same time reducing the time that the market is halted.
+The Exchange believes that in today's markets, where trading information travels in microsecond speed, a 15-minute trading halt strikes the appropriate balance between the need to halt trading for market participants to assess the market, while at the same time reducing the time that the market is halted.

-Finally, because the proposed Level 1 and Level 2 trading halts will now be 15 minutes, the Exchange proposes amending the rule to allow for a Level 1 or 2 Market Decline to trigger a trading halt up to 3:25 p.m.
-Under the current rule, a trading halt cannot be triggered after 2:30 p.m., and this time corresponds to the need for the markets both to re-open following a 30-minute halt and to engage in a fair and orderly closing process.
-However, as the markets experienced on May 6, 2010, even if the Level 1 decline had occurred that day, because the market decline occurred after 2:30 p.m., it would not have triggered a halt under the current rule.
-The Committee recommended that trading halts be triggered up to 3:30 p.m.
+Finally, because the proposed Level 1 and Level 2 trading halts will now be 15 minutes, the Exchange proposes amending the rule to allow for a Level 1 or 2 Market Decline to trigger a trading halt up to 2:25 p.m. (or, in the case of an early scheduled close, 11:25 a.m.).
+Under the current rule, a trading halt cannot be triggered after 1:30 p.m., and this time corresponds to the need for the markets both to reopen following a 30minute halt and to engage in a fair and orderly closing process.
+However, as the markets experienced on May 6, 2010, even if the Level 1 decline had occurred that day, because the market decline occurred after 1:30 p.m., it would not have triggered a halt under the current rule.
+The Committee recommended that trading halts be triggered up to 2:30 p.m.
 The Exchange agrees that the proposed amendments must strike the appropriate balance between permitting trading halts as late in the day as feasible without interrupting the closing process.

-Accordingly, to accommodate existing primary listing market rules concerning closing procedures, including the publication of imbalance information beginning at 3:45 p.m. and the restrictions on entry and cancellation of market on close ("MOC") and limit on close ("LOC") orders after 3:45 p.m.,11 the Exchange proposes that the last Level 1 or Level 2 Market Decline trading halt should be 3:25 p.m.
-The Exchange proposes 3:25 p.m. as the cutoff time so that there is time following the 15-minute trading halt for the markets to re-open before the 3:45 p.m. cut-off for entry and cancellation of MOC and LOC orders under primary listing market rules.
-12
+Accordingly, to accommodate certain existing exchange rules concerning closing procedures, including, for example, the publication of imbalance information beginning at 2:45 p.m. and the restrictions on entry and cancellation of market on close ("MOC") and limit on close ("LOC") orders after 2:45 p.m.,15 the Exchange proposes that the last Level 1 or Level 2 Market Decline trading halt should be 2:25 p.m. (or, in the case of an early scheduled close, 11:25 a.m.).
+The Exchange proposes 2:25 p.m. as the cutoff time so that there is time following the 15-minute trading halt for the markets to reopen before the 2:45 cut-off for entry and cancellation of MOC and LOC orders under exchange rules.